mr-harishv/carbon-react-router-starter/README.md

 ## Get started

 1. Clone this template
-1. Install the dependencies. *Requires Node 22*
+1. Install the dependencies. *Requires Node 20*
     ```
+    nvm i # Optional, but desirable to make sure you have the supported version
     npm i
     ```
 1. Run the template